 Phase 0 – Beacon Chain

 The official launch of Phase 0 brings with it the introduction of a new token labeled ETH2.
 Anyone holding ETH can trade directly for ETH2 on a 1:1 basis.
 The trade occurs utilizing a registration contract.
 Upon the completion of your trade, the original ETH gets burned.
-Notably, Phase 0 allows the community to stake 32 ETH2 on validator nodes.
+Phase 0 allows the community to stake 32 ETH2 on validator nodes.

 Phase 1 – Shared Chain

 The next step of the strategy is Phase 1.
 In this stage, developers will provide randomness for a shard block.
-The block will split into 64 shards.
+Then, the block will split into 64 shards.
 These shards will have the capability to function on their own.
 They can also communicate with each other utilizing a new cross-linking protocol.

 Phase 2 – Execution Engine